mixxxdj/mixxx/docs/bungee-integration.md

 4. Call `analyseGrain(channelBufferPtrs[0] + dataOffset, channelStride,
    muteHead, muteTail)`.
 Bungee zero-pads the muted regions internally.

-This mirrors the pattern in `lib/bungee/bungee/Stream.h` (Bungee's own `Stream` helper class, lines 89–95).
+This mirrors the pattern in Bungee's upstream `bungee/Stream.h` helper class (lines 89–95 in the upstream source used by the current Bungee pin).

 ### The buffer-window invariant (the post-BNG-13 contract)